 …The Laurel and Hardy two reelers are the perfect example of the reductio ad absurdum as pure fun – a single mistake in the opening minutes lead inexorably to the final chaos.”

 “Robots” sort of fits the description.
-Rich robots threatening the poor robots.
-But it’s certainly not as multilayered as Shakespeare.
+Rich robots threaten the poor robots.
+Also, Wall-e

 Another word for a picaro is a rogue, which seems like a good character for animation.
 Pepe LePew is the first one who comes to mind.
 With Pepe, it’s all about his responses to the female.
 I can’t say I would call Jacques Tati a rogue, but his reactions to the world are critical.